-Along the way we visited and slept in numerous Maasai villages and spent as much time as possible with the Maasai, interviewing them and learning what we could of their traditional culture and their contemporary lifestyles.
+Along the way, we visited and slept in numerous Maasai villages and spent as much time as possible with the Maasai, interviewing them and learning what we could of their traditional culture and their contemporary lifestyles.
 But it wasn’t all about the Maasai.
-By walking at a leisurely pace, I hoped to also understand something of the landscapes and wildlife of the region.
-On the nights when we weren’t guests of the Maasai, we had the excitement of camping in the bush with the animals or, once we were inside the Maasai Mara conservancies where bush camping is banned.
-There were no villages to stay in; we stayed as guests at some of the safari camps, which gave me the chance to talk conservation and tourism with camp managers, guides, staff and field workers, as well as to visit some of their community projects.
+By walking at a leisurely pace, I hoped also to understand something about the landscapes and wildlife of the region.
+On the nights when we weren’t guests of the Maasai, we had the excitement of camping in the bush with the animals or, once we were inside the Maasai Mara conservancies, where bush camping is banned.
+There were no villages to stay in; we stayed as guests at some of the safari camps, which gave me the chance to talk conservation and tourism with camp managers, guides, staff and field workers, and to visit some of their community projects.

 A rapidly changing culture

-Over the weeks, I interviewed dozens of people, and I always tried to keep my interviewees as broad in interest, and conflicting in views, as possible.
-If one day I interviewed a traditional Maasai healer then the next I spoke to a Maasai doctor working in a clinic.
-If one afternoon I sat in the shade of a tree chatting with a hunter then the following day I would meet someone working in the field of conservation.
-We met religious leaders, warriors, biologists, activists, scientists, artists, politicians, vision seekers, TV personalities, tourist industry representatives, shepherds, housewives and a host of others.
-I spoke to elderly Maasai about days past, and I listened, spellbound, as they recounted tales of cattle rustling, and hunting lion and ostrich with spears to prove their manhood.
+Over the weeks, I interviewed dozens of people, and I always tried to keep my interviewees as broad in interest and conflicting in views as possible.
+If one day I interviewed a traditional Maasai healer, then the next I spoke to a Maasai doctor working in a clinic.
+If one afternoon, I sat in the shade of a tree chatting with a hunter then the following day, I would meet someone working in the field of conservation.
+We met religious leaders, warriors, biologists, activists, scientists, artists, politicians, vision seekers, TV personalities, tourist industry representatives, shepherds, housewives and many others.
+I spoke to elderly Maasai about days past, and I listened, spellbound, as they recounted tales of cattle rustling and hunting lion and ostrich with spears to prove their manhood.
 However, I also spoke to an equal number of young Maasai – the ‘Digital Maasai’ as the elders called them – for whom stories of the old ways were as exotic-sounding as they were for me.

-For me, this clash of globalisation and the impact it’s having on Maasai culture was one of the most fascinating aspects of the walk.
+For me, this clash of globalisation and its impact on Maasai culture was one of the most fascinating aspects of the walk.
 Still, of course, nobody can walk across the Maasai lands without wildlife featuring strongly.

 The importance of conservancies

-However, in and around the conservancies, where local communities are more involved and gain more benefit from safari tourism and conservation, the attitude is generally more positive.
+However, in and around the conservancies, where local communities are more involved and gain more benefits from safari tourism and conservation, the attitude is generally more positive.

-If one thing became clear from our walk it was that there were a lot of very concerned people, Maasai and others, working to preserve Kenya’s wild places and wildlife.
+If one thing became clear from our walk, it was that there were many very concerned people, Maasai and others, working to preserve Kenya’s wild places and wildlife.
 It was apparent to me that the conservancies could only be a good thing, but it was also clear that right now, they are simply not large enough.
 If we want to save the wildlife of the Mara ecosystem, then the conservancies need to grow and multiply, and they need to do so quickly, or there will be nothing much left to protect.

 About the author